semsorock/midnight-indexer/docs/api/v1/api-documentation.md

 - `HexEncoded`: Hex-encoded bytes (for hashes, addresses, session IDs).
 - `ViewingKey`: A viewing key in hex or Bech32 format for wallet sessions.
-- `ApplyStage`: Enumerated stages of transaction application.
-This scalar represents the outcome of transaction processing on the chain ("Success", "PartialSuccess" or "Failure").
 - `Unit`: An empty return type for mutations that do not return data.

 ## Example Queries and Mutations